African Black Soap Benefits, Uses, and How to Use

 Scalp Application

-1. Make a watery lather in your hands first
+• Make watery lather in hands

-3. Rinse thoroughly immediately
+• Rinse thoroughly

-Frequency: Start with 2-3 times per week and adjust based on your skin’s response.
+Frequency: Start with 2–3 times weekly.

 How to Choose the Real Thing (Authenticity, Fair Trade)

-Look for Authentic Indicators
+Authentic Indicators

-Red Flags to Avoid
+Red Flags

 Storage & Longevity (Make It Last)